Katerina Tikhonova Pictures: Vladimir Putin’s Secret Daughter Is A Competitive Acrobatic Rock N’ Roll Star

 “At 31, she is a major player in acrobatic rock ‘n’ roll, a niche dance discipline she has competed in and helps manage through senior positions at the WRRC and the Russian national federation,” the report noted.
 “She is also married to Kirill Shamalov, the son of one of Putin’s closest friends, who has since made a fortune of at least $1 billion through dealings with Russia’s largest petrochemical company.”

 The report comes as Vladimir Putin has been increasingly pulled into drama over the 2016 U.S. election.
-Special counsel Robert Mueller’s investigation continues to search for possible collusion between Russia and Donald Trump’s campaign, with allegations that Putin ordered Russian interference in the election in order the help Trump and hurt his opponent, Democrat Hillary Clinton.
+Special counsel Robert Mueller’s investigation continues to search for possible collusion between Russia and Donald Trump’s campaign, with allegations that Putin ordered Russian interference in the election in order to help Trump and hurt his opponent, Democrat Hillary Clinton.

 Mueller’s investigation returned indictments last month and the announcement of a guilty plea for a Trump campaign member who lied to federal investigators about a meeting with Russian officials.